tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 This post is going to be quite long as I will be sharing my progress as I go through the internship.
 Some parts of it will be useful for people looking for internship and want to familiarize with what open source encompasses, or simply people looking to join the open source fun!

+### General purpose content:
+Some things to know about in general as a SE.
+Or to join open source.
+- Gerrit
+- Docker
+- SSH
+- IRS
+- Mailing lists

 ## Contents:
 1. [Project Description](#project-description)
     - Wikimedia